willnjohnson/willnjohnson.github.io/_posts/2025-9-8-Being-a-GTA.md

 ### My Take on AI

 I didn’t get access to tools like ChatGPT during undergrad.
 It wasn’t really a thing until late 2022, and by then I was nearly done with my Bachelor’s.
-Man, I still remember the crazy moments trying to wrap my head around implementing Dekel-Nassimi-Aahni's parallel matrix multiplication in MPI, and all of the other programming ventures along the way.
+Man, I still remember the crazy moments trying to wrap my head around implementing Dekel-Nassimi-Sahni's parallel matrix multiplication in MPI, and all of the other programming ventures along the way.
 But since starting grad school, I’ve tried using AI for a few things — mostly just to test it.
 Mixed results.

 Ask ChatGPT for something like “prove that the union of countably many countable sets is countable,” and it fumbles.
 It creates a convincing, but incorrect response.
 I usually have to check Math StackExchange anyway.
 Man, can you imagine reading the word *count* three times in one sentence!?